tugbaot/simple-iptv/README.md

 - theme.xml for the colorscheme

 ### Tips
+- When you load a providers IPTV list, it is saved as loaded.m3u so you can rename and have a collection of m3u files for different sources you can quickly load.
 - If your IPTV provider has a lot (thousands) of channels, **simple-iptv** doesn't (yet) allow you to create favourites (but you can search to filter).
 I use the brilliant [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) to rationalise the channels I use most.
 - To try out some IPTV, you can add this url to config.txt [https://iptv-org.github.io/iptv/index.m3u](https://iptv-org.github.io/iptv/index.m3u) which has a curated list of free channels form across the world.
 You can find more IPTV providers here [https://github.com/iptv-org/awesome-iptv](https://github.com/iptv-org/awesome-iptv?tab=readme-ov-file#providers)